 The Softsoap team had done extensive research into what their consumers want in a body wash.
 With years of experience, they also had a keen sense of what would appeal to retailers.
 The brief was simple - a refreshing body wash in blue.

 Softsoap had other very successful body wash variants.
 The latest launches offered a more indulgent relaxing shower with more skin benefits.
 However, there had been some older, but profitable, variants that offered a refreshing morning shower.
 It was time for another launch in the latter group.

 Blue was a color gap on the shelf.
 There were many white and creamy variants.
 Softsoap already offered red and orange variants.
 A cooler color option would jump off the shelf and it would attract the shoppers' eyes.
 Therefore, I set out to create a blue refreshing Softsoap body wash.

 From concept to ship, I led the cross-functional team that developed Softsoap Citrus Splash & Berry Fusion.
 The product concept was based on category trends - superfoods were believed to be healthy and could provide skin benefits.
-The final concept was selected based quantitative concept testing.
-Based upon the concept, I briefed formulation development, fragrance development, and packaging development.
+The final concept was selected based on quantitative concept testing.
+Based on the concept, I briefed formulation development, fragrance development, and packaging development.
 The final product was validated with consumer tests.

 The variant was successfully sold into retailers.
 This variant achieved the highest turns and shares within the brand portfolio.
 For years, it remains to be a best seller for the portfolio.

 On the heels of the success of Softsoap Citrus Splash & Berry Fusion, I led the team to develop another cool refreshing variant on an accelerated timeline.
 Softsoap Acai Berry & Topical Waters was created and pitched at the next review cycle.